oro13/language-app-ml/README.md

 My Research has centered on the most important app use case of uplading a lesson and recommending it to users if their activity implies it'd be relevent to them.

-Here’s How:
+In general, a Recommender Needs these Three Steps:

+1. item candidate generation
+2. user specific scoring of items
+3. reranking, or sorting the items based on relevance to the user

+Our Model has the additional step of processing lessons for its latent topics, to give more signal for the Here’s How:

 <p align="center">